The Judgment of Christians - Joyce Meyer's False Teaching

 The phrase the "Day of the Lord" can be either Christ returning in judgment or when he hands out rewards at the Rapture.
 The way to tell which is which is to pay attention to what is happening.
 Rewards = Rapture.
 Judgment = White Throne Judgment for Unbelievers.

 Therefore the Bema Seat Judgment cannot be the Great White Throne Judgment.
-So Joyce Meyer's teaching that believers will appear at the Great White Throne is not correct and it will affect all her teachings on judgment and thus salvation also (which goes along with her theory that Christ was born again in Hell).
-And any teacher who does not teach the truth of salvation should not be listened to.
+So Joyce Meyer's teaching that believers will appear at the Great White Throne is false doctrine and it will affect all her teachings on judgment and thus salvation also (which goes along with her theory that Christ was born again in Hell), a false gospel teaching.

 All Rights Reserved